AntaresSimulatorTeam/antares-doc/docs/reference/xpansion-prepare-study.md

 modelling whose transmission capacity corresponds to the capacity of the flexibility (e.g. its maximum power or the size of a stock for example).

-In the case of pumped storage in Figure (3), the capacity of the pumped storage (equal to its pumping and turbining capacity) is defined by the maximum possible flow on the link between area1 and hub: the investment in the flexibility will be characterized by this link.
-The classical binding constraints must be added in the Antares simulation to represent the storage: for example a negative ROW Balance in `psp-in`, positive ROW Balance in `psp-out` and the following constraint:
+In the case of pumped storage in diagram (3), the capacity of the pumped storage (equal to its pumping and turbining capacity) is defined by the maximum possible flow on the link between the area and the hub: the investment in the flexibility will be characterized by this link.
+The classical binding constraints must be added in the Antares simulation to represent the storage: for example a negative ROW Balance in `psp-in`, positive ROW Balance in `psp-out` and the following constraint daily equality constraint on the links:

+$$
+0.8 \times \texttt{hub/psp_in} + 1.0 \times \texttt{hub/psp_out}
+$$

 ## Decommissioning decisions for thermal capacities